Everyday Songs

 Tip 1

-Choose songs by routine, not just by mood.
+Choose songs by moment, not by genre.

 Tip 2